fommil/fpmortals/manuscript/under-review.md

 Pattern matching on these forms of coproduct can be tedious, which is why [Union Types](https://contributors.scala-lang.org/t/733) are being explored in the Dotty next-generation scala compiler.
-Workarounds such as [totalitarian](https://github.com/propensive/totalitarian)'s `Disjunct` exist as another way of encoding anonymous coproducts.
+Workarounds such as [totalitarian](https://github.com/propensive/totalitarian)'s `Disjunct` exist as another way of encoding anonymous coproducts and [stalagmite](https://github.com/fommil/stalagmite/issues/37) aims to reduce the boilerplate for the approaches presented here.

 A> We can also use a `sealed trait` in place of a `sealed abstract class` A> but there are binary compatibility advantages to using `abstract